sendgrid/docs/content/docs/for-developers/sending-email/stopping-a-scheduled-send.md

 <call-out type="warning">

-Scheduled sends cancelled less than 10 minutes before the scheduled time are not guaranteed to be cancelled.
+Scheduled sends canceled less than 10 minutes before the scheduled time are not guaranteed to be canceled.

 </call-out>